MatAtBread/nodent/README.md

 * As of the current version, `for (...in...)` and `for (...of...)` loops are NOT transformed by Nodent

 * The ES7 async-await spec states that you can only use await inside an async function.
-This generates a warning in nodent, but is permitted (unless you're using `use nodent-generators`).
-The return value from the aynchronous function is compilation mode dependent, but generally a Thenable protocol.
+This generates a warning in nodent, but is permitted.
+The synchronous return value from the function is compilation mode dependent, but generally a Thenable protocol representing the first awaitable expression.

 * The statements `return async <expression>` and `throw async <expression>` are proposed extensions to the ES7 standard (see https://github.com/lukehoban/ecmascript-asyncawait/issues/38).
 The alternative to this syntax is to use a standard ES5 declaration returning a Promise.

 * async functions that fall-through (i.e. never encounter a `return` or `throw` (async or otherwise) do not return.
 In the ES7 spec, these functions return `undefined` when `await`ed.
 This behaviour does not permit async functions to be terminated by callbacks.
 To remain compatible with the ES7 spec, make sure your async functions either return, throw an exception or delegate to a callback that contains a `return async` or `throw async`.

+* Object and class getters and setters cannot be declared 'async' and must be explicitly defined.

 API
 ===
+Create an instance of a nodent compiler:

 	var nodent = require('nodent')(options);

 Options: